m-lab/website/_pages/tests/hermes/path-enrichment.md

 ## Limitations

-These are properties of traceroute and of IP annotation generally, not defects in HERMES.
+These are properties of traceroute and of IP annotation generally.
 They bound what any path-based localization can conclude.

 **Unresponsive hops.** Routers may be configured not to reply, or to rate-limit replies.
 A gap in a path is not an absence of infrastructure; it is an absence of information. `responsive_hop_count` and `total_hop_count` tell you how much of the path you are actually seeing.